XWasHere/Goob-Station/Content.Goobstation.Shared/CurrencyStore/README.md

 effects and conditions that cannot be predicted are kept in Content.Goobstation.Server.

 ## Todo before merging
-- [ ] Merge new database migrations into a single really big migration.
+- [x] Merge new database migrations into a single really big migration.
 - [ ] Get item list from admins
 - [ ] Make ServerCurrencyStoreManager block the main thread less
-- [ ] Why the fuck is ServerCurrencyStoreSystem also using NetMessages???
+- [ ] Why is ServerCurrencyStoreSystem also using NetMessages???
     - [ ] Use a RequestActivationMessage and a RequestActivationResponseMessage event
 - [x] Replace hardcoded strings with localized strings
 - [x] Move all item condition and activation code to ServerCurrencyStoreSystem